GSA/10x/_pages/projects.md

 <h2 class="docs-h2">Overview</h2>

-This page provides an overview of the current Phase Three and Phase Four projects in the 10x pipeline, as well as information about a subset of projects that have recently graduated.
+This page provides an overview of the current Phase 3 and Phase 4 projects in the 10x pipeline, as well as information about a subset of projects that have recently graduated.
 As our project pipeline grows we’ll add new projects to the list.
 If you have any additional questions you can reach out to [10x@gsa.gov](mailto:10x@gsa.gov).